 How to Apply

-Applicants should understand that the admissions process is competitive, based on a careful assessment of each applicant’s file, and that we can only offer admission to a limited number of qualified applicants to ensure high quality advising and accessibility to facilities and other resources.
+Applicants should understand that the admissions process is competitive, based on a careful assessment of each applicant’s file, and that we can only offer admission to qualified applicants to ensure high quality advising and accessibility to facilities and other resources.

 Please be sure to carefully review our tuition and funding information to fully understand our funding restrictions prior to applying to the program.
-See the Office of Student Finance graduate tuition rate for current MGIS tuition rates.
-More information about graduate studies at the University of Minnesota can be found on through the Graduate School Office of Admissions.
+See the One Stop Tuition page for the current MGIS graduate tuition rate.
+More information about graduate studies at the University of Minnesota can be found at the Graduate School Office of Admissions.

 Admission to the MGIS program requires: